WHAT YOU WILL NEED

 Be consistent with the type of dry food given and stick to it.
 As a general guide, miniature breeds such as Netherland dwarfs should be fed half to one egg cup full each once a day.
 Medium breeds up to about 3kg should be given 1 egg cup (flat, not heaped) each once daily, and giant breeds given an increased amount accordingly.
 Handy measures can easy be obtained in supermarkets and are sold in packs of four brightly coloured measures, the smallest being ¼ cup (65mls) which is ideal for a single average sized rabbit, and the middle sized one being ½ cup (130mls) being ideal for a pair of average sized rabbits sharing a bowl.
 The rabbit will usually finish the food quickly and then will graze on green vegetables and hay for the rest of the day.
 Hay should comprise 70-80% of the total diet.
 Fruit should not be fed apart from an occasional treat, and carrots should be given sparingly if at all.
 More details on vegetables follows later.
 Some domestic rabbits have a poor tolerance of vegetables, especially if under the age of 16 weeks, so proceed with caution otherwise severe diarrhoea may occur with fatal results.
 Start by offering tiny amounts of a variety of vegetables such as celery every other day and gradually build up the amounts over a period of weeks.
 Stop immediately if the rabbit has a dirty bottom or runny droppings, often resolved by withdrawing the fresh food.
 Seek veterinary advice if this is a persistent problem.
 Also see section below about this issue.
 Never feed lettuce to a rabbit of any age.
 Rabbits should not be fed extras such as bread, toast, cake, sweets, biscuits, crisps etc. Treats, as shown in the photo above, can be given if the rabbit enjoys it but they need to be in the form of food that they would have been given anyway, such as little pieces of vegetables, or some pieces taken out of their daily dried food quota.
 Refill the water bottle daily, and add large handfuls of fresh hay.
 It is essential for rabbits to have large quantities of fibre in their diet each day so ensure that your rabbits have access to fresh hay every day of the year.
 Grass is even better than hay (not mown clippings however) as it is more abrasive, despite the fact that grass looks softer!
 Examples of fresh food you can give your rabbit are: celery, cabbage, cucumber (small amounts), cauliflower leaves, spring greens, broccoli, carrot (very small amounts), brambles (blackberries) fruit and leaves, groundsel, mint, parsley, raspberry leaves.
 The following can be given in very small quantities as an occasional special treat: apple, dandelions, melon, peach, pear, pineapple, strawberries, banana.
 The photo below is an example of what vegetables I feed to a pair of rabbits every day.
 Poisonous Plants – there is a very long list of plants that can be toxic to rabbits, and I have included the commonest ones (in the UK) here: all plants that grow from bulbs; amaryllis; arum lily (cuckoo point); bindweed (convolvulus); bracken; byrony; buttercup (small amounts dried in hay is ok); deadly nightshade (belladonna); delphinium (larkspur); elder; fools parsley; foxglove; hellebores (christmas rose); hemlock; henbane; lily of the valley; lupin; laburnum; most evergreens; oak leaves; poppies; potato tops; privet; ragwort; rhubarb leaves; scarlet runner; toadflax; woody nightshade; yew.
 It is important with any rabbit, especially young ones, that you make any changes very slowly.
 If you do not know what your rabbit has been given in the past as far as vegetables are concerned, it is best to start with something safe like celery.
 Offer about a quarter of a stick once a day for a few days, and if there are no soft droppings as a result you can then introduce a piece of spring greens as well for another few days.
 Assuming that all is well you can then add a small piece of broccoli and so on until after a couple of weeks the rabbit is having a selection of green vegetables every day.
 With young rabbits you need to avoid fruit completely, and only give a very small slice of carrot per rabbit as it is high in sugar and often gives soft droppings.
 The large majority of rabbits benefit from having green vegetables daily, but there some individuals that cannot tolerate this and therefore you are always best to proceed slowly.

 If you find yourself in the unfortunate position of having an unplanned litter of baby rabbits due to wrong sexing of the parents or other similar situation, you will find lots of relevant information in the hand-rearing section, as it not only tackles the hand-rearing of orphans but also covers what to expect as far as mum’s behaviour is concerned and also has useful hints about what to expect with the babies.
 In the large majority of cases, mum manages the whole thing herself and it is normal for her to ignore them all day as they are only fed once a day, usually at night.
 Part the fur once a day to make sure that the babies are together in one group and that they look fat and content.
 This can be done when mum is out of the hutch in her run, and if you leave her out for at least an hour afterwards she won’t even know you have had a peek.
 If you have more than one rabbit living in the area where the babies are, see the article “Mum bunny has company” on the website for information on what you need to be aware of.
+If you have a double level hutch, do be aware that the chances of some of the babies accidentally ending up dead at the bottom of the ramp is high, so you either need to move the whole nest to the safer lower level, or shut mum in the top level with the babies at night to prevent such accidents happening.
+Double level hutches are not at all suitable for breeding rabbits!
 There are thousands of unwanted rabbits taken in by rescue centres every year, the large majority being children’s pets that have been discarded once the novelty has worn off.
 This being the case, it is irresponsible to generate yet more rabbits by indiscriminate breeding.
 You cannot assume that your local pet shop will take any excess stock nor can you rely on selling them via the local paper.
 Furthermore, dental disease is largely an inherited condition and it is very likely some of the babies will develop teeth problems later in life if you use rabbits with unknown history.
 Contrary to popular belief, breeding will not cure a female rabbit of aggressive behaviour in the long term, and this is usually only resolved by neutering and providing a stimulating environment with lots of room to run around.
 There is very little profit (if any) in breeding rabbits if they are to be kept properly with a good quality of life, as the equipment, vaccinations and precautionary treatment for E. cuniculi are all very expensive, so professional advice should be sought beforehand to establish if the project is going to be feasible both from the welfare and the financial point of view.
 It is totally irresponsible to decide to breed from your pet rabbit!

 Rabbits of both sexes should be neutered.
 Aside from preventing breeding, castration stops males spraying urine and decreases mounting behaviour, whilst spaying females prevents the development of uterine and associated cancers which are very common in female rabbits, as well as also deceasing aggression linked to hormones.
 It is important that the operation is carried out by a vet who is confident and experienced with such procedures in rabbits.
 Adhesive is now used to seal the incision instead of the old fashioned method using external stitches, which were frequently chewed by the rabbit with often fatal results.
 Rabbits can be safely neutered at an early age, and this avoids the problems of fighting, breeding and issues with pair bonding.
 Males can be castrated as soon as their testicles descend, usually at around 10-12 weeks.
 Females can be safely spayed from 14-16 weeks, so long as they are in good health and weigh at least 1 kg.
 See separate article about neutering for more information, especially important if your rabbit is female.
 It is very rare but sometimes a female will make a nest of pulled fur shortly after she has been spayed.
 This is nothing to worry about so long as she does not interfere with her operation incision, so just check that all is well.